Honours: FA Community Shield (2022), FA Cup (2022), Carabao Cup (2022), Premier League (2020)

-Curtis Jones is a versatile and talented midfield player with an eye for a pass and ability to score goals.
+Curtis Jones is a versatile and talented midfield player who has progressed from Liverpool’s Academy to the first team.

-The Scouser has been with the club since U9 level and progressed all the way through to the senior squad.
+The Scouser has been with the club since U9 level and is now firmly established in Jürgen Klopp’s senior squad.

-He realised a lifelong ambition when he made his first-team debut on January 7, 2019, when he was handed a start in the FA Cup third-round tie away at Wolverhampton Wanderers.
+Jones realised a lifelong ambition by making his first-team debut in January 2019, in an FA Cup third-round tie against Wolverhampton Wanderers.

-The following round saw him make history when he became the club's youngest ever captain at the age of 19 years and five days in the replay victory over Shrewsbury Town at Anfield.
+The following round of the FA Cup saw him make history when he became the club's youngest ever captain at the age of 19 years and five days in the replay victory over Shrewsbury Town.

 Jones earned a Premier League winner’s medal for playing his part in the Reds’ 2019-20 triumph and, in July 2020, his progress was rewarded as he signed a new long-term contract with the club.
-A day later saw him net his first Premier League goal when he completed the scoring in a 2-0 win against Aston Villa at Anfield.
+A day later, he netted his first Premier League goal in a 2-0 win against Aston Villa at Anfield.

-He was then named Premier League 2 Player of the Season as a result of his fine displays for the U23s throughout 2019-20 and he then permanently stepped up to the senior squad for the following campaign.
+Jones was named Premier League 2 Player of the Season for his performances for the U23s throughout 2019-20 and he then permanently stepped up to the senior squad for the following campaign.